Cosmian/cloudproof-big-data/README.md

  - can be safely stored encrypted and partitioned in the cloud then
  - quickly and confidentially searched using encrypted indexes and queries

- Users can only decrypted data from partitions matching the access policy of their keys.
+Users can only decrypt data from partitions matching the access policy of their keys.

 At no time does the cloud learn anything about the data stored, the indexes content, the queries to the indexes or the responses to the queries.

-See the [documentation](https://docs.cosmian.com/cloudproof_encryption/use_cases_benefits/) for benefits, uses cases and technological details.
+See the [documentation](https://docs.cosmian.com/cloudproof_encryption/use_cases_benefits/) for benefits, uses cases and technology details.

 This demo shows: